-Voice Theatre will also conduct workshops with unaccompanied children waiting to be united with their parents or families in the United States from The Kingston Home for Children.
-200+ core students will be directly affected with over 400 students attending 3 school performances.
+Voice Theatre will also conduct workshops with unaccompanied refugee children awaiting to be united with their parents or families in the United States from The Kingston Home for Children.
+200+ core students will be directly affected with over 400 students attending 2 in-school performances.
 Half of our core student population are special needs students.
-Workshop and performance dates will be announced soon.

 Our goal is to reduce bullying and for all students to see each other as individuals rather than just “refugees” or “Americans” or the “other”.
 To develop the skills of listening, empathy and respect for differing viewpoints as students’ share their ideas and monologues, widening and contributing to everyone’s experience, thus combating the growing threat of bullying, stereotyping and the scapegoat, which are all too pervasive in our culture.

 Since much of the material for the workshop will be generated from the student’s own experiences it is our sincere hope that these workshops will have a lasting impact on all our students and teachers as they navigate the difficult definitions, boundaries and borders of the future and what it will mean to be an American.

 Students meet with Shauna Kanter to explore the themes of bullying: “the role of the other”, “the role of the perpetrator”.
 Refugee students will share why they had to leave their homes.
 Both populations will define the importance of community.
 We will explore the theme of “home” and build conflict resolution skills.
 An introduction of participating refugee countries will be presented.
 Teaching artists will work with both populations separately.